 Botanical Name: Boswellia Carteri

 Benefits: Used as an antiseptic, astringent, carminative, digestive, diuretic, sedative, tonic and expectorant.
 It has remarkable rejuvenating and healing properties and is excellent in skincare manufacturing.
 Frankincense Essential Oil is also believed to encourage a meditative state bringing balance and peace to individuals.
-Sometimes thought of as a sacred scent.
+Thought of as a sacred scent.

 Parts Used: Resin